Skip to main content

 Reavley was Assistant District Attorney in Dallas from September 1948 to August 1949.
 His job was to prosecute and sustain the anti-usury campaign in Dallas.
 This he did with great success.
 At some point during his tenure in Dallas, Reavley went home to Nacogdoches for a visit.
 While there, he met Kelly Bell and they agreed to start their own practice, Bell and Reavley, in Nacogdoches.
 The firm lasted from 1949 to 1951 and was located in the Hayter Building, 112 West Main Street.
 Reavley worked land law cases for oil companies working in the Trawick Gas Field of north Nacogdoches County.
 Unhappy that he was not getting any courtroom experience, Reavley campaigned and ran unopposed for Nacogdoches County Attorney in 1950.
 Although he only served for nine months (January-September 1951), Reavley got a taste of what it took to run for office and be a public servant.

 When Reavley resigned as county attorney, he took a job as an associate at a law firm in Lufkin.
-Reavley had just won a big conviction in a negligent homicide case and impressed the firm (Collins, Garrison, Renfro & Zelesky) representing the defendant’s insurance company so much that they hired him.
+Reavley had just won a big conviction in a negligent homicide case and impressed the firm (Collins, Garrison, Renfro and Zelesky) representing the defendant’s insurance company so much that they hired him.
 Reavley’s experience was not as positive as he had hoped, so in 1952 he left to start a practice with Joseph J. Fisher and Joe H. Tonahill in Jasper, TX.
 Tonahill left the firm in April 1954, but Reavley and Fisher continued on together until 1955, when Reavley unexpectedly became Secretary of State of Texas.

 Reavley’s ascent into Texas politics originated with his admiration and friendship with Alan Shivers.
 In 1954, the U. S. Supreme Court’s ruling in Brown v.
 Board of Education shook up the Southern States by declaring segregated schools unconstitutional.
 In Texas, amidst outcry for interposition and worse, Governor Allan Shivers gave a speech in which he said that whether he agreed with the U. S. Supreme Court decision or not, if that was the law, Texas would follow the law.
 The principle and courage of this speech inspired Reavley to call Shivers’s state campaign chairman (as he was in a race against Ralph Yarborough at the time) and volunteer to work on the campaign.
 Reavley and Shivers became friends and got to know each other well.
 It was from this relationship that Shivers asked Reavley to be Texas Secretary of State when the incumbent A. M. Muldrow resigned in October 1955.